renardeau/lend-engine-app/README.md

 **Getting started**

 1. Download the repo from https://github.com/lend-engine/lend-engine-app
-and then run `composer install` to add dependencies.
+and then run `composer install` to add dependencies (with composer v2.2.x).
 2. Run `tenant_setup.sql` - this adds a development account into the tenant list.
 Set your email.
 3. Add your environment variables
 4. If your dev server is running at localhost:8001, add that as the stub for the account.